EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 ### Labels

-Menu items that link to entities are displayed using the value of the `label` option defined for the related entity.
+Menu items related to entities display the value of the entity's `label` option (if defined) or the entity's name.
 If you want to customize this value, use the `label` option of the menu item:

 ```yaml
 easy_admin: